johnnylindbergh/L-Systems/README.md

 - `push`: push position and angle onto stack
 - `pop`: pop position and angle from stack

+The RHS can also be a list of such commands, separated by commas.
+For example, `F : push, turn -45` is a valid action rule.
+When this action is applied, first the position/angle will be pushed, then a rotation of -45 degrees will be performed.

 ## Example L-System grammar

 #### Axiom